vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 While Istio's "Ambient Mesh" has narrowed the gap by moving Layer 4 processing to a node-level "Ztunnel," Cilium remains the performance leader for Layer 3/4 networking because it operates closest to the hardware.
 However, architects must note a critical nuance: when Layer 7 policy (HTTP parsing) is required, Cilium spins up an Envoy listener, re-introducing some overhead.
 The "Recipe" for 2026 is therefore a hybrid approach: use eBPF for the heavy lifting of routing, encryption, and firewalling, and reserve L7 parsing strictly for ingress or specific compliance boundaries.

-## 9.2 Cilium ClusterMesh ù The Substrate for Cell-Based Architecture
+## 9.2 Cilium ClusterMesh - The Substrate for Cell-Based Architecture

-In Chapter 11, we discuss Cell-Based Architecture as the "AWS Pattern" for infinite scaleùisolating faults to small "cells" rather than regions.
+In Chapter 11, we discuss Cell-Based Architecture as the "AWS Pattern" for infinite scale-isolating faults to small "cells" rather than regions.
 A "cell" is a complete, self-contained instance of an application stack.
 The challenge has always been interconnecting these cells without creating a "Distributed Monolith" or a "Star Topology" centered on a fragile VPN concentrator.

 Cilium ClusterMesh is the technological enabler that makes this pattern viable.
 It allows the Senior Architect to treat multiple Kubernetes clusters as a single, flat networking plane.
 From the perspective of a pod in Cell A, a pod in Cell B is just another IP address that happens to be reachable via a VXLAN tunnel or direct routing.
 This capability is critical for "Global Shared Services" patterns, where a central observability or authentication cell must service hundreds of tenant cells.

 ### 9.2.1 Architectural Mechanics of ClusterMesh

 ClusterMesh distinguishes itself from legacy federation approaches (like Kubefed) by decoupling the control plane from the data plane.
-It does not rely on a centralized controller, which avoids a single point of failureùa mandatory requirement for cell isolation.
+It does not rely on a centralized controller, which avoids a single point of failure-a mandatory requirement for cell isolation.

 #### 1. The Control Plane: Decentralized State Replication